 Here, he exchanged the word “magia” for “miracle” and spoke of how a fallen apple rotted, died, and in time, birthed a tree sprung from its seed.
 “And see how greatly it multiplies?”
 He pointed to the other trees in the orchard.

-This was magia, as her father’s lesson suggested, but it wasn’t the kind Katrin wanted to know about.
+This might have been magia, but it wasn’t the kind Katrin wanted to know about.

 When she asked her mother or the abbey sisters about fey magia, they said, “Hush, hush.”
 They said it and they crossed their fingers and some spat over their left shoulder as well.
 Perhaps, thought Katrin, it was a subject for when she was older, like the begetting of children.

-At eight, she turned again to her father, a scholar, who must surely know a great deal about magia.
+At eight, she turned again to her father.
+A scholar must surely know a great deal about magia.

 If magia was found in the bones of the fey, did it live in her bones as well?